 American trumpeter Russ Johnson and Swiss saxophonist Co Streiff have a strong musical rapport.
 All seven tunes—three by the former, four from the latter—feature extended themes and improvisations with both players blowing together.

+They only occasionally deliver tight unison figures; more often than not they simultaneously shape melodies with an appealing looseness and a kind of sweet-sour tonal contrast, while at other times they revel in some high-wire coun- terpoint.
+On the opener, "Short Outbreak," it takes about four minutes before the band breaks open for lyric solos from Johnson and Streiff, and both of them are more restrained and mea- sured than their work during the elaborate, rig- orous head.
 The tunes suggest an affinity for the golden era of hard-bop—with buoyant, bristling melodies and surging swing grooves joyously sculpted by woody-toned bassist Christian Weber and limber yet explosive drummer Julian Sartorius—while some of the multi-linear horn action harks back to glory days of West Coast jazz.
 Following a raucous opening of striated trumpet flatulence and nicely sharp alto squawks, Johnson's "The Loper," which seems like a subtle homage to the way Lee Morgan named tunes after their rhythmic thrust, turns into a bluesy burner that sounds like a deep hat-tip to Charles Mingus' "Fables Of Faubus."
 "Farks Larks" has the stop- start spryness of an Ornette Coleman classic.
 Despite drawing inspiration from the past, this is no retro trip.
 The frontline sounds thoroughly contemporary in its phrasing and timbre, while the rhythm section has a dazzling elasticity and a feel for color that's also here and now.
+Rating: **** Downbeat, Editor's Pick, February 2012

 by Aaron Cohen